 Infections can cause neutropenia by impairing neutrophil production or by inducing immune destruction or rapid turnover of neutrophils.
 Sepsis Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
 In septic shock, there is critical reduction in tissue perfusion; acute failure... read more is a particularly serious cause.
 Neutropenia that occurs with common childhood viral diseases develops during the first 1 to 2 days of illness and may persist for 3 to 8 days.
 Transient neutropenia may also result from virus- or endotoxemia-induced redistribution of neutrophils from the circulating to the marginal pool.
 Alcohol may contribute to neutropenia by inhibiting the neutrophilic chemotactic response of the marrow during some infections (eg, pneumococcal pneumonia).

 Immune defects can cause neutropenia.
-Neonatal isoimmune neutropenia can occur with fetal/maternal neutrophil antigen incompatibility associated with transplacental transfer of IgG antibodies against the newborn’s neutrophils (most commonly to HNA-1 antigens).
+Neonatal isoimmune neutropenia can occur with fetal/maternal neutrophil antigen incompatibility associated with transplacental transfer of IgG antibodies against the newborn’s neutrophils (most commonly to human neutrophil antigen [HNA-1]).
 Autoimmune neutropenia can occur at any age and may be operative in many cases of idiopathic chronic neutropenia.
 Testing for antineutrophil antibodies (immunofluorescence, agglutination, or flow cytometry) is not always available or reliable.

 Symptoms and Signs of Neutropenia

-Some patients with chronic benign neutropenia and neutrophil counts < 200/mcL (< 0.2 × 109/L) do not experience many serious infections.
+Some patients with chronic idiopathic neutropenia and neutrophil counts < 200/mcL (< 0.2 × 109/L) do not experience many serious infections.
 Patients with cyclic neutropenia or severe congenital neutropenia tend to have episodes of oral ulcers, stomatitis, or pharyngitis and lymph node enlargement during severe neutropenia.
-Pneumonias and septicemia often occur.
+Pneumonias and sepsis often occur.